Chase Sapphire Reserve (CSR) Card Benefits

 When I first received my Chase Sapphire Reserve credit card, Chase would reimburse one Global Entry application fee to my credit card statement every four years (a $100 value).

-More recently, when I went to renew my Trusted Traveler membership, Chase allowed a Global Entry, TSA PreCheck, or NEXUS fee to be reimbursed to my credit card statement.
+Later, when I went to renew my Trusted Traveler membership, Chase allowed a Global Entry, TSA PreCheck, or NEXUS fee to be reimbursed to my credit card statement.

 Priority Pass Select Membership ($469 Value)